LSO activity at LSO St Luke's

 LSO St Luke's audience members

 We are now able to welcome small audiences to concerts at LSO St Luke's during the Autumn months.
 We want to give you the peace of mind you need to enjoy live performances with us again.
 Your safety is paramount, and we’re following the latest advice to make sure your concert experience is safe, so you can focus on the music.
+This is still the case under the new Tier 2 restrictions in London.
 Please read the following information before attending a concert:

 > Audience information

 We are looking forward to our return to the Barbican Hall with socially distanced audiences from 29 November 2020 for six concerts with pianist Krystian Zimerman and Sir Simon Rattle, rounding off the Beethoven 250th anniversary celebrations.
+This is still the case under the new Tier 2 restrictions in London.
 Each concert will be performed twice at 3.30pm and 6.30pm.
 These concerts will be on sale from early October.
 All other LSO concerts taking place until Monday 14 December have now been cancelled or postponed.

 > Find out more